Green Infrastructure in the Semi-Arid West

 - The vegetation in a bioswale filters the stormwater runoff and provides an attractive vegetated area.

-Denver, Colo.: Stapleton Quebec Square shopping center.
+Denver, CO: Central Park (formerly Stapleton) Quebec Square shopping center.
 Bioswale between a parking lot and a road.

-Denver, Colo.: Stapleton Greenway Park during a storm event.
+Denver, CO: Central Park (formerly Stapleton) Greenway Park during a storm event.

-Denver, Colo.: Stapleton Greenway Park during the fall.
+Denver, CO: Central Park (formerly Stapleton) Greenway Park during the fall.

-Denver, Colo.: Northfield at Stapleton with Interstate 70 in the background.
+Denver, CO: Northfield at (Central Park (formerly Stapleton) with Interstate 70 in the background.

-Denver, Colo.: The South Platte River near downtown.
+Denver, CO: The South Platte River near downtown.
 The vegetation can be inundated in large flow events.

 In Region 8 flash floods are often a concern, as sudden rainfall releases large amounts of water quickly.
 Detention and retention ponds create a location for this rainwater to collect and infiltrate into the aquifer.
 During times of no rainfall the detention pond stays dry while a retention pond contains a constant amount of water.